sj-piano/ethereum-smart-contract-toolset/README.md

 **Description:**

-A ready-for-production Ethereum smart contract project template, written in Solidity and Typescript.
+A collection of useful smart contracts, components, and management tools, written in Solidity and Typescript.

 **Features:**
-* Can estimate all fees before any actual transactions are sent
+* Can estimate all fees in ETH and USD before any actual transactions are sent
-* Includes a complete Hardhat test suite
+* Includes Hardhat test suites
 * Can deploy to a local Hardhat blockchain instance, Sepolia testnet, and Ethereum mainnet

 **Licensing:**